House Un-American Activities Committee: Standing Committee (1945–1975)

-Hollywood blacklist
+Hollywood Blacklist

 In 1947, the committee held nine days of hearings into alleged communist propaganda and influence in the Hollywood motion picture industry.
 After conviction on contempt of Congress charges for refusal to answer some questions posed by committee members, "The Hollywood Ten" were blacklisted by the industry.
 Eventually, more than 300 artists – including directors, radio commentators, actors, and particularly screenwriters – were boycotted by the studios.
-Some, like Charlie Chaplin, Orson Welles, Alan Lomax, Paul Robeson, and Yip Harburg, left the U.S or went underground to find work.
+Some, like Charlie Chaplin, Orson Welles, Alan Lomax, Paul Robeson, and Yip Harburg, left the U.S. or went underground to find work.
 Others like Dalton Trumbo wrote under pseudonyms or the names of colleagues.
 Only about ten percent succeeded in rebuilding careers within the entertainment industry.

 In 1947, studio executives told the committee that wartime films—such as Mission to Moscow, The North Star, and Song of Russia—could be considered pro-Soviet propaganda, but claimed that the films were valuable in the context of the Allied war effort, and that they were made (in the case of Mission to Moscow) at the request of White House officials.
 In response to the House investigations, most studios produced a number of anti-communist and anti-Soviet propaganda films such as The Red Menace (August 1949), The Red Danube (October 1949), The Woman on Pier 13 (October 1949), Guilty of Treason (May 1950, about the ordeal and trial of Cardinal József Mindszenty), I Was a Communist for the FBI (May 1951, Academy Award nominated for best documentary 1951, also serialized for radio), Red Planet Mars (May 1952), and John Wayne's Big Jim McLain (August 1952).
 Universal-International Pictures was the only major studio that did not purposefully produce such a film.

+The committee conducted many investigations into the Hollywood film industry.
+Some people within the industry gave names of people who were allegedly communists to HUAC.
+In total, 43 people were summoned to testify in front of the Washington hearing.
+Out of those subpoenaed, only 10 refused to testify, and they were cited for contempt in front of Congress.
+Those 10 ended up being sentenced; one of them being Albert Maltz.
+Maltz had parents who were Russian immigrants, leading people to believe he was a communist.
+Once his name was on the Blacklist, he refused to testify in front of the Washington hearings in October.
+He was then convicted and was sentenced with nine other people.
+The other nine people included Alvah Bessie, Herbert Biberman, Lester Cole, Edward Dmytryk, Ring Lardner Jr., John Howard Lawson, Samuel Ornitz, Adrian Scott, and Dalton Trumbo.